Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Conclusions

-{ The two atmospheres of the Earth and the Sun have different mechanisms that contribute to I/T and chromosphere heating.
+{ The two atmospheres of the Earth and the Sun have different mechanisms that contribute to the heating.
 We know more about the heating mechanisms in the I/T compared to the chromosphere.
 In the I/T the dominant heating term for the neutral gas is absorption of UV/EUV radiation, which forms the ionosphere through photoionization and raises neutral and plasma temperatures to more than one thousand degrees.
-However, heating of the neutral gas by collisions with ions can be as significant as solar heating during geomagnetic storms and represents the most variable source of energy to quantify in the I/T energy equation.
-Other processes, such as ion-neutral frictional heating and electron heating by Farley-Buneman instability can also contribute to energy transfer in the I/T system.
+However, frictional heating of the neutral gas by collisions with ions can be as significant as solar heating during geomagnetic storms and represents the most variable source of energy to quantify in the I/T energy equation.
+Other processes, such as ion friction and the Farley-Buneman instability can also contribute to energy transfer.
 In the chromosphere, the presence of a temperature minimum and temperature gradient reversal is a major challenge for solar physics.
-The observed average chromospheric temperature profile is created by a balance of a few major processes. { Radiation in the chromosphere is both optically thick and optically thin, and can be formed in non-LTE. }The downward conduction of energy from the much hotter corona (the heating of which is also a major open question in solar physics) is important in the upper chromosphere, but in the lower chromosphere, the radiation must be balanced by some heating mechanism.
+The observed average chromospheric temperature profile is created by a balance of a few major processes.
+Radiation in the chromosphere is optically thick, due to both spectra and line emission, and formed in non-LTE.
+The downward conduction of energy from the much hotter corona (the heating of which is also a major open question in solar physics) is important in the upper chromosphere, but in the lower chromosphere, the radiation must be balanced by some heating mechanism.
 In fact the chromosphere requires roughly ten times more heat input than the corona to maintain its elevated temperature, due to a much larger density \citep{1990SSRv...54..377N}.